Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "percentage"
   - @c "value-and-percentage"
   - @c "no-display"
+- @c "include-outer-pie-labels": @c true to show the outer labels for the outer pie (or main pie, if only using one grouping variable).
+- @c "include-inner-pie-labels": @c true to show the outer labels for the inner pie (if a second grouping variable is in use).
 - @c "donut-hole": donut hole properties, which include:
   - @c "proportion": a value between @c 0.0 and @c 0.95, specifying how much of the pie the hole should consume.
   - @c "label": the ["label"](#line-plot-properties) shown in the middle of the hole.\n